haligilliam/Wrangle-OpenStreetMap-Data/README.md

  'way': 199637}
  ```

 I then wanted to further focus on Street Names and Zip Codes.
-Upon examination of a sample of the Seatacc area data, I came across some cases of the following issues:
+Upon examination of a sample of the SeaTac area data, I came across some cases of the following issues:

 * Issue 1: Inconsistent Street Names
 * Issue 2: Inconsistent zip codes

 ### Inconsistent Street Names
-To audit and clean the street names in this data set, I created an expected street type list, such as Street instead of St., and created a dictionary for all street types no in the expected street types dictionary.
+To audit and clean the street names in this data set, I created an expected street type list, such as Street instead of St., and created a dictionary for all street types in the expected street types dictionary.
 To correct any inconsistensies between some addresses displaying as St. and some dispalying as Street, I created a street_name_cleaning dictionary to change any abbreviations to the full words.
 The expected street type list also helped to clean up any street names that might have had mispellings.
-I used parts of the Udacity Nanodegree course module prsactice problems to craft the below auditing and cleaning.
+I used parts of the Udacity Nanodegree course module practice problems to craft the below auditing and cleaning.

 ```
 def audit_street_type(street_types, street_name):